mysql> set global innodb fast=true;

 So lets go back to why we went to InnoDB in the first place.
 We went because we did not want to have the database doing table-level locks.
 Data integrity on a crash is not guaranteed with MyISAM, and it was not the reason we were switching to InnoDB anyway.
 So while a commit guaranteed to disk is nice to have, it’s not essential for the particular application.
 In the rare event of a database crash, we are willing to lose a few transactions.

 Remember, this client is not a financial site, so the parameter of interest becomes

 0 means that InnoDB will no longer flush every commit to disk.
 It will still do a flush every one second or so anyway, so in the worst case you may lose about one second worth of data.
 But on the other side, your disk is now freed up to do reads for you at full speed.
 The result — the site is fast again.
 Or, in the words of a user on the site: “OMFG someone fed the Hamster…the wheel is spinning again!”

 1. This figure is illustrative only, it depends on the disk speed, disk layout, raid controller etc. but the point is that eventually you run into a commit rate limitation.

 2. (Commits are not to the datafiles, only to the logfiles; datafiles only ever get written at a checkpointâ€¦ but that’s for another blog — look up the InnoDB double write buffer if you’re impatient!)

-2 comments on “mysql> set global innodb fast=true;”
+2 Responses to “mysql> set global innodb fast=true;”